MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Zendesk Guide
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from Zendesk Guide and intelligently searching it with Microsoft Search.
 It robustly indexes pages, comments and attachments from Zendesk Guide instances in near real time.
-The connector fully supports Zendesk Guide's built-in user and group management, as well as Zendesk Guide installations based on Active Directory and other directory services.
+The connector fully supports Zendesk Guide's built-in user and group management, as well as Zendesk Guide installations based on Entra ID and other directory services.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-zendesk-guide-connector)